Let’s discover the best lava caves Bend Oregon has to offer. This article is your one-stop guide to the best caves near Bend Oregon.

 It is a bit harder to get to than most of the other caves near Bend.
 Not only is it further away, it is also a way off any paved road and has lots of private property around.

-In the 1960s, Derrick Cave was designated as a nuclear fallout shelter, stocked with food and water supplies.
+In the 1960s, this cave was designated as a nuclear fallout shelter, stocked with food and water supplies.

 Overall, Derrick Cave is a bit more remote but nonetheless exciting cave to explore and worthwhile for a stop especially if you are in the Fort Rock area.